Get your personal plan match in 2 minutes

 - Less predictable long-term

 Verdict: For risk-averse people, Medi-Share's size matters.
-For everyone else, 35,000 is still plenty large.
+For everyone else, 50,000+ is a meaningful pool.

 Claims Processing: How Fast Do You Get Paid?